Maarja Kruusmaa: Main research

 Kruusmaa's main research areas are biorobotics, electroactive materials and devices and their control, underwater robotics and learning algorithms for intelligent robots.
 According to the Estonian Academy of Sciences,Kruusmaa is developing underwater robots that can make their own decisions.
 Until now, the biggest test of underwater technology has been how to control the robots, because often neither humans nor machines can communicate with each other in the water in a normal way.
 Kruusmaa has proposed new movement mechanisms for robots, taking the example of the best underwater navigators in nature - fish.
 Based on the same source of inspiration, she has developed current-sensitive sensors and actuators that improve the robot's perception of its environment.
 She is also the co-founder of the technology group fits.me and the startup firm SafeToAct which focuses on innovative solutions in medicine, such as the creation of an artificial kidney.

-In 2020, she was elected as the chief scientific adviser of the European Commission.
+Between 2020 and 2025, Kruusmaa served as a Chief Scientific Advisor to the European Commission.